-This edition was published by Pocket Books on August 30, 2011 in paperback and has 324 pages.
+This urban fantasy is a paperback edition that was published by Pocket Books on August 30, 2011 and has 324 pages.

 Third in the Charlie Madigan urban fantasy series revolving around Charlie and her friends and family in Atlanta in an alternate world.